kelseylowe/kelseylowe/README.md

 ## Hi there 👋

-I'm  ✨ Kelsey ✨.
+I'm  Kelsey.
 I'm an third-year undergraduate studying Biology and Microbiology at Oklahoma State University.

 🔭 I’m currently working on the SWI/SNF complex and INI-1's role in cell proliferation.